Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes: Higher Order Bipartiteness

-As the result of the above Lemma, the disoientability of the graph is equivalent to assigning $+$ and $-$ to the edges of its line graph such that no two adjacent edges have the same sign.
+Therefore a non-branching disoientable graph is a graph where we can assign $+$ and $-$ to the edges of its line graph such that no two adjacent edges have the same sign.
 But what if the bipartite graph has some branching vertices?
 In this case, the line graph is not bipartite and has (fundamental) odd cycles that for every such cycle, all of its edges relate to the same corresponding branching vertex.
 We note that if we consider general (not necessarily fundamental) cycles the existing odd cycles include more than one edge corresponding to that branching vertex. \\ Therefore, the graph is disorientable iff it is bipartite or equivalently iff its line graph has no odd cycle of distinct edges, namely they correspond to different vertices in the original graph.
 In the language of signs, a graph is disorientable iff in its line graph, we can assign + and - to the edges such that no two adjacent edges that correspond to different vertices in the original graph, get the same sign.

 This simple but fundamental change of perspective from graphs to their line graphs helps us to explore bipartiteness in general simplicial complexes.
 We start with the simplest cases: non-branching and non-twisting simplicial complexes and we gradually develop the idea for the general case.